LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

   -	`<chamber>` (e.g. Senate)
       -	The chamber in which the amendment was submitted or offered.
   -	`<amendedBill>`
-      -	Parent container for the bill amended by the amendment.
+      -	Container for the bill amended by the amendment.
 An `<amendedBill>` element may include the following children:
           -	`<congress>` (e.g. 117)
              -	The congress during which the bill or resolution was introduced or submitted.
          -	`<type>` (e.g. HR)